DiegoEliasCosta/academic-profile/content/home/grants.md

 +++

+**2019 - 2021**
+Grant from the [Horizon Postdoctoral Fellowship](https://www.concordia.ca/sgs/postdoctoral-fellows/funding/horizon.html) for the postdoctoral research at Concordia University (2019-2021).

 **2015 - 2017**
 Grant from the [HGS Math Comp](http://www.mathcomp.uni-heidelberg.de/) for the PhD project: “Autotuning of Code Performance for Scientific Computing” (2015-2017).